Rodent Control Newcastle

 Mice are also very inquisitive animals.
 So, if you place something new in their environment, they are likely to check it out.
 This makes baiting relatively straight forward.
 As long as the bait station is place in the correct location, the mice will readily go inside and eat the bait.
 This allows the bait to get to work quickly and get fast control.

-Pest Control Rats
+Rat Pest Control

-Rat control is a little bit more involved than mice control.
+Rat pest control is a little bit more involved than mice control.
 Firstly, there are two species of pest rat – the roof rat and the Norway rat.
 The two species have very different behaviours.
 The roof rat tends to live in trees in the wild and in roofs in buildings, and only occasionally comes down to the ground to feed.
 In contrast, the Norway rat typically lives in burrows outdoors and in enclosed spaces indoors, spending most of its time foraging on the ground.
 Knowing which type of rat is present has a big impact on the rat control plan.

 Rat are also neophobic, which means they are frightened of new things.
 As such, when a bait station or new food is placed in their environment, they may avoid it for several days until they get used to it.
 This means it may take longer before they start eating bait, making rat control a longer process than mouse control.